 Call for Abstract

-International Conference on Surgery and Anesthesia, will be organized around the theme “Theme: The Recent Innovations and Fostering New Advances in Surgery and Anesthesia”
+16 th International Conference on Surgery and Anesthesia, will be organized around the theme “Theme: The Recent Innovations and Fostering New Advances in Surgery and Anesthesia”

-Euro Surgery 2021 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in Euro Surgery 2021
+Anesthesia-2022 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in Anesthesia-2022

 Submit your abstract to any of the mentioned tracks.